Superhero Academy 101: Artifacts (The Infinity Gauntlet)

-When Death tapped Thanos to bring about the termination of half the souls of the universe to bring about universal balance, he looked into “The Infinity Well” and learns of the true nature of the soul gems.
+When Death tapped Thanos to bring about the termination of half the souls of the universe to bring about universal balance, he looked into “The Infinity Well” and learned of the true nature of the soul gems.
 With that knowledge, he realized he’d used the gems wrong in the past.
-He tried using them as a hammer while their nature was more to be used like a scalpel.
+He tried using them as a hammer when they were intended to be used like a scalpel.

 He renamed them Infinity Gems.

 While the MCU has made the gauntlet itself a power object capable of housing all of the gems, in the comics, the gauntlet is simply one of the gloves that Thanos regularly wore.
 The movies made a grand message about how no one could hold one in their hands for long and still live.
 Considering the amount of time Warlock had one above his eyes, and where Pip the Troll might have been keeping it, they’re pretty safe to handle.

 The soul gem, worn by Adam Warlock and later worn by the Elder of the Universe, The Gardener, and eventually, by the cosmic entity, the Inbetweener, was a green gem typically worn on the user’s brow.

 It has several attributes.
 As mentioned before, it has the ability to drain and keep the soul of any living being indefinitely.
 The soul is kept within a pocket dimension, where all of the souls in it, live in happiness and harmony.
 A side effect is that souls within the gem intimately understand anyone who is wielding the gem.
 This attribute eventually led Adam Warlock to the intimate knowledge on how to defeat Thanos in his quest to replace Eternity.